mueslimak3r/image-border-color-extraction/README.md

 * Downscale the source image to have a width of 200px, keeping the aspect ratio.
 We don't need to keep the original (large) resolution.
 * Choose a percentage of the image's border on each axis to use for the color calculation (I use 5%), and put the coordinates of these pixels into a list.
 * Split the scaled image to individual lists of `R, G, B` color channels.
-* Populate 3 more lists of just the color values (`0-255`) for the perimeter pixels of those channels.
+* Using the coordinates list, populate 3 more lists of just the color values (`0-255`) for the perimeter pixels of each channel.
 * Use `numpy` to remove statistically significant outliers from each of the lists made in the previous step.
 * Calculate the average value for each channel from the result of the previous step.
 * Merge the averages of each channel (an `RGB(1, 2, 3)` value) into hex (`#123456`) and return it.